 If your client wants to purchase Protocol Cover with Nexus Mutual, you can earn rewards by staking against that protocol.

 You audit your client’s contracts as usual.

-You stake on Nexus Mutual against your client's smart contracts.
+You stake on Nexus Mutual against your client's protocol.

 When your client purchases cover, you earn rewards.